 All good questions.
 If you are among the fortunate, maybe you received helpful responses from evaluators.
-But even this feedback was guarded and generic.
-Words carefully parsed, meaningful feedback reduced to generalities.
+But sometimes feedback can be guarded and generic with words so carefully parsed that meaningful feedback is reduced to generalities.
 All to avoid protest fodder.
-Some unsuccessful offerors actually exit the debriefing unsure of why their proposals tanked--so glowing were the Government's comments even to the loser.
+Some unsuccessful offerors actually exit the debriefing unsure of why their proposals tanked because the Government's comments were glowing even to the loser.

 "We thought your proposal was very strong," the contracting officer blandly asserts, "We just thought the winner's was stronger.”